Selective high schools and opportunity class placement procedures

 5.2 Understand reserve list options

 Reserve lists have a date after which the student’s name will be removed from the reserve list if an offer remains accepted.
-This will generally be before the beginning of the school year of entry for opportunity class placement and end of the school year before entry for selective high school placement (refer to key dates).
-To remain on the reserve list after this time, the student must decline the placement offer before the advertised date.
+This will generally be before the end of the school year for both opportunity class placement and selective high school placement (refer to Key dates).
+To remain on the reserve list after this time, the parent or carer must decline the placement offer before the advertised date.

 Where students have qualified for a reserve list, reserve bands will be included in outcome information.
-Reserve bands – listed as A, B, C – provide a general, estimated, idea of how long it took for students in a similar position to receive an offer during the previous year’s placement process.
+Reserve bands – listed as A, B, C, D, E, F – provide a general, estimated, idea of how long it took for students in a similar position to receive an offer during the previous year’s placement process.
 Table 10 outlines the possible options for reserve lists.

 Further information about reserve bands will be made available at the time of the placement outcome advice at Opportunity class reserve list bands and Selective high school Year 7 reserve list bands.